-The studies combine theoretical knowledge and practical skills in biochemistry and interfacing disciplines such as biotechnology and drug design, as well as insight into computational chemistry methods and protein crystallography.
-It includes the physical and chemical foundations to be able to take part in the research of the complex regulation of cellular signal transduction, cross-talk between proteins and possible linkage to diseases.
-The programme also prepares you to participate in the development of new solutions for sustainable production of more efficient drugs, fuels, materials and domestic chemicals.
-These are important research fields, and you will be well-equipped for either future research within academia or for research and development in industry.
-From the outline you can see that you will have a solid foundation in all modern areas of biochemistry.
+Your studies will combine theoretical knowledge and practical skills in biochemistry and interfacing disciplines such as biotechnology and drug design, as well as insight into computational chemistry and structural biology methods.
+It includes the physical and chemical foundations you need to take part in the research of the complex regulation of cellular signal transduction, cross-talk between proteins and possible linkage to diseases.
+You will be prepared and well-equipped to participate in the development of new solutions for sustainable production of more efficient drugs, fuels, and new materials.

 The programme leads to a Master of Science (120 credits) with Chemistry as the main field of study.

 Name: Andrea Balderrama From: Bolivia Studying: Master’s Programme in Chemistry – Analytical Chemistry